LukePammant/pretty-logger/README.md

-	log.error("An error occurred"); // will be red log.warn("I've got a bad feeling about this!"); // will be yellow log.info("Something just happened, thought you should know!"); // will be green log.debug("The value of x is: " + x); // will be blue log.trace("Heres some more stuff to help out."); // will be gray
+	log.error("An error occurred"); // will be red log.warn("I've got a bad feeling about this!"); // will be yellow log.info('Something just happened, thought you should know!'); // will be green log.debug('The value of x is: ' + x); // will be blue log.trace('Heres some more stuff to help out.'); // will be gray
 ```

 Config options